jeffreylanters/react-unity-webgl/README.md

 </div>

 When bringing your Unity Application to the web, you might need to communicate with Components on a webpage, build interactive interfaces or might want to implement functionality using Web APIs which Unity does not expose.
 Combining Unity with React is a great way to achieve these goals.
 React Unity WebGL provides a modern solution for embedding Unity WebGL builds in your React Application while providing advanced APIs for two way communication and interaction between Unity and React.

+Feel free to join the [React Unity WebGL Community Discord](https://discord.gg/fVPCqXCCGf) to ask questions, contribute to the project, share your work or just hang out!

 ### A quick word